 When moving to the coastal region of southeastern North Carolina, many consider living in a waterfront community.
 Homes in our area may be built on the white sands of our beaches or the tranquil waters of the Intracoastal Waterway.
 Perhaps the idea of living on the Cape Fear River is more appealing.
 Our area also has a multitude of homes located on the marshy sounds.
-Waterfront living is a relaxing lifestyle centered around our gorgeous coastline and all its amenities.
+No matter how choose to experience it, North Carolina waterfront living is a relaxing lifestyle centered around our gorgeous coastline and all its amenities.

 Living by the water represents the highest level of luxury for many homeowners.
-If you dream of owning waterfront property to use as a vacation home, a part-time retirement home, or a full-time residence, then you should definitely consider the southeastern coastal region of North Carolina.
+If you dream of owning waterfront property in North Carolina to use as a vacation home, a part-time retirement home, or a full-time residence, then you should definitely consider the southeastern coastal region of North Carolina.

 Wilmington, Carolina Beach, Kure Beach, Wrightsville Beach, Ocean Isle, Oak Island, and the surrounding areas are small, friendly communities that offer great options for families, retirees, vacation home owners and investors looking to buy real estate.
 Not only does the area boast a large percentage of homes on or nearby the water, it also offers great shopping, fine dining, a vibrant cultural arts scene.
 The weather is perfect for outdoor activities from walking the beaches to golfing to boating to water sports.

 Some define the North Carolina waterfront lifestyle as 24/7 access to sun, sand and surfing.
 For others, waterfront living equals a quiet place to connect with nature.
 And still others seek a million-dollar view where they can enjoy fine meals with friends while watching the sunset.
 Whatever lifestyle you're looking for, our desirable coastal area offers a multitude of possibilities for every water lover, including: